Ready to take your pinning marketing game up a notch! Read on!

 Before getting started with this system, I recommend getting on several group boards that are relevant to your content.

-The best way to find group boards are to look at your favorite blogger’s profiles from your niche and see what group boards they are a part of.
+The best way to find group boards is to look at your favorite blogger’s profiles from your niche and see what group boards they are a part of.

 Click on those group boards, read the description to see if it is a good fit for your content, and apply to be a part of the board.